 Estimation of hydrostatic-pressure related contamination

 The xylem in shoots has a negative hydrostatic pressure caused by transpiration.
 To the best of our knowledge, the rate of transpiration by subterranean organs like bulbs, if any, is not known.
-Figure 3 shows that per scale, transpiration is 20 µl per hour which equals 5 µl.cm-2.h-1 (Fig. 3).
+Transpiration is 20 µl per hour which equals 5 µl.cm-2.h-1 (Fig. 3).
 In cacti, transpiration is 5-15 µl.cm-2.h-1 (Larcher 1995).
 The negative hydrostatic pressure is also shown by water uptake when scales are submerged in water which is 40 µl per scale during the first hour becoming less after that (10 µl.h-1 after 8h).

-In order to inhibit contamination by sucking nonsterile water into the vascular tissues, scales were detached from the mother bulb in streaming 0.03% NaClO or as a control in water and stored in 0.03% NaClO and water, respectively.
-After surface-sterilization and rinsing in 0.03% NaClO explants were cut and transferred to standard lily medium.
-Contamination was monitored for 6 weeks.
-Detachment in diluted NaClO instead of water reduced contamination from 41% to 25% and from 55 to 37% in two consecutive experiments respectively (Fig. 4; both p<0.05).
+Detachingthe scales from the bulbs in diluted NaClO instead of water reduced contamination from 41% to 25% and from 55 to 37% in two consecutive experiments respectively (Fig. 4; both p<0.05).
 Contamination by sucking up nonsterile water into the vascular tissues occurred in about 20% of the previously uninfected inner scales.

 In explants excised from water-collected scales, the period during which contaminants started to grow outside the explant lasted much longer than in NaClO-collected scales.
 Therefore, we scored visible contamination occurring in the first week and contamination that appeared after the first week.
 During the first seven days, the contamination in NaClO-collected and water-collected scales was the same, but after that the water-collected scales showed higher contamination than the NaClO ones (Fig. 5; p<0.05 in the 1st experiment and p<0.001 in the 2nd experiment).
 We assume that the period before contaminants started to grow outside the explant reflects the topographical localization of the contaminants.
 Thus, the contaminants that became visible after one week of culture were located more towards the interior of the explants.